 Crossroads partners with other treatment and behavioral health providers, such as counselors and inpatient or outpatient facilities, to offer comprehensive resources for patients on their recovery journeys.

-Despite the substantial evidence supporting medication for SUDs, few jails or prisons offer this treatment or connect the newly released with medication-assisted services in the community.
+Despite the substantial evidence supporting medication for SUDs, few jails or prisons offer this treatment or connect the newly released with medication-based recovery support in the community.

 Partnering with Crossroads can be the SUD solution for your corrections institution.
 People released from incarceration are 40 times more likely to die of an overdose in the first two weeks after release compared to the general population; the risk of death is highest among women.1